Marketing91

 Brand Strength 2

 This allows a company to constantly change its product offerings and also gives an impression that it seriously takes consumer feedback for improvements.
-Many companies do reinforce brand image by changing their marketing strategies.
+Many companies do reinforce brand image and brand management by changing their marketing strategy.
 Example, Pepsi, and Coca-Cola do change their marketing advertisements on a constant basis to reinforce brand association and to capture mindshare.

 What Is A Cult Brand?
 Explained With Examples